arjunkumar811/100xDevs-Cohort3-Web3/Week 02 - Public key Crypography/2.2 - Public Key Cryptography - Offline (From scratch)/README.md

 2. Verifies the signature using the users public key and the hash generated in step 1
 3. Transaction validation - The miner/validator checks additional aspects of the transaction, such as ensuring the user has sufficient funds
 4. If everything checks out, adds the transaction to the block

+---

+## 8 step

+# Hierarchical Deterministic (HD) Wallet

+Hierarchical Deterministic (HD) wallets are a type of wallet that can generate a tree of key pairs from a single seed.
+This allows for the generation of multiple addresses from a single root seed, providing both security and convenience.

+## Problem

+You have to maintain/store multiple public private keys if you want to have multiple wallets.

+## Solution - BIP-32

+Bitcoin Improvement Proposal 32 (BIP-32) provided the solution to this problem in 2012.
+It was proposed by Pieter Wuilla, a Bitcoin Core developer, to simplify the recovery process of crypto wallets.
+BIP-32 introduced a hierarchical tree-like structure for wallets that allowed you to manage multiple accounts much more easily than was previously possible.
+It's essentially a standardized way to derive private and public keys from a master seed.